-Coral broom has appeared in Enys Reserve following recent removal of hares, after an absence of at least 50 years – probably from germination of seeds in the soil.
+Nationally Vulnerable coral broom has appeared in Enys Reserve following the recent removal of hares, probably germinating from seeds buried in the soil for decades.

 Hares, coral broom and long-lived seeds

-Coral broom has appeared in Enys Reserve following recent removal of hares, after an absence of at least 50 years – probably from germination of seeds in the soil.
+Nationally Vulnerable coral broom has appeared in Enys Reserve following the recent removal of hares, probably germinating from seeds buried in the soil for decades.

 Moa’s Ark Research Principal Ecologist Dr Debra Wotton and her colleagues at University of Canterbury recently completed research on conservation genetics of the endangered shrub Veronica armstrongii (Armstrong’s whipcord hebe).
 The project was a collaborative effort, with genetic analyses carried